anclko/WarCardGame/README.md

 The tied cards stay on the table and both players play the next card of their pile face down and then another card face-up.
-Whoever has the higher of the new face-up cards wins the war and adds all six cards face-down to the bottom of their packet.
+Whoever has the higher of the new face-up cards wins the war and adds all cards won to the bottom of their packet.
 If the new face-up cards are equal as well, the war continues: each player puts another card face-down and one face-up.
 The war goes on like this as long as the face-up cards continue to be equal.
 As soon as they are different